Preclassic Maya: Middle Preclassic (1000 BC–400 BC)

 During this period, the Olmec culture reached its zenith, centered on the capital of La Venta in modern-day Tabasco near the early Maya centers.
 Speakers of a Mixe–Zoquean language, the Olmec are generally recognized as the first true civilization in North America.
 Their capital city of La Venta contains extensive earthworks and stone monuments, including several of the distinctive Olmec stone heads.
 The Olmec share several features with later Maya culture, including extensive jaguar-worship, a diet dominated by maize, and the use of the cacao plant.
 Several words entered Mayan from a Mixe–Zoquean language, presumably due to Olmec influence.
 Many of these borrowings relate to prestige concepts and high culture, indicating that the Middle Preclassic Maya were deeply impressed and influenced by their northwestern neighbors.

 Late Preclassic (400 BC–100 AD)

-The Late Preclassic saw the rise of two powerful states that rival later Classic Maya city-states for scale and monumental architecture, Kaminaljuyu in the highlands and El Mirador in the lowlands.
+The Late Preclassic saw the rise of the first Maya states, the Kan Kingdom in the Maya lowlands, with its capital at El Mirador in Guatemala, and a state in the highlands with its capital at Kaminaljuyu.
+These rival later Classic Maya city-states for scale and monumental architecture.
+The lowland site of San Bartolo contains the earliest known Maya writing, from around 300 BC, and has murals from around 100 BC depicting Maya creations myths as well as the corontation of a king.
+The coronation mural shows that there was a Mayan monarchy at this time.

 Terminal Preclassic (100 AD–250 AD)

-The late or terminal Preclassic murals found in San Bartolo provide important information regarding mythology and royal inauguration ritual around 100 BC.
+The Maya states and cities of the Late Preclassic declined in the Terminal Preclassic.
+El Mirador was almost entirely abandoned, as were many other cities, and the construction of stelae carved with texts in the highlands ceased.